petermolnar-dev/lizik-test/README.md

 	- If it does, create a Pull Request from your branch to the main challenge repo's matching branch.

-		- For example, if you implemented the challenge using the `xcode13_0` branch, your PR should be from your fork's `xcode13_0` branch into the main repo's `xcode13_0` branch (DO NOT MIX Xcode versions or you'll have merge conflicts!).
+		- For example, if you implemented the challenge using the `xcode13_1` branch, your PR should be from your fork's `xcode13_1` branch into the main repo's `xcode13_1` branch (DO NOT MIX Xcode versions or you'll have merge conflicts!).

 	- The title of the Pull Request should be: **Your Name - UI Design Patterns Challenge**

-12) We'll review your Pull Request and approve it or request any changes required with detailed feedback.
+12) As soon as you create a Pull Request, we automatically receive a notification.
+You just need to create it and wait while we review your Pull Request and approve it or request any changes required with detailed feedback.

 ## Guidelines